ok-omes-escrow/LIB_GraphAPI/README.md

 ### Details:
 - This workflow Uses the Microsoft Graph Get message and List messages APIs to retrieve the matching messages from a specified mailbox (in_MailAccount).

-After performing the search, the activity returns an array of the matching Office365Message objects (Result_Email_List) that you can use as input variables in subsequent activities (e.g., Forward Mail and Move Mail).
+<br/>After performing the search, the activity returns an array of the matching Office365Message objects (Result_Email_List) that you can use as input variables in subsequent activities (e.g., Forward Mail and Move Mail).
-The output will be a list of O365MailMessages.
+<br/>The output will be a list of O365MailMessages.

-List of arguments used:
+<br/>List of arguments used:
-in_strApplicationSecretAssetName - Name of the asset containing the Application Secret ID - Secure String (Password of the credential is being used). in_strApplicationIDAssetName- Name of the asset containing the Application ID. in_strTenantIDAssetName- Name of the asset containing the Tenant ID. in_strEmailAccount - The email address, with which to interact. in_strEmailFolder-  The mail folder, from which the messages are to be retrieved. in_intEmailRetrievalCount- The maximum number of mails that are to be retrieved.
-It is mandatory to provide a mail count. in_strEmailFilter- Query used for filtering the returned emails.
-If the query is not completed, all emails are returned. in_boolMarkEmailAsRead-  If True, the returned messages are marked as read. out_listResultEmail - Returns all emails from the user's inbox.
-This field supports only Office365Message[] variables. in_strOrchestratorFolderPath - Name of the Orchestrator Folder Path
+<br/>in_strApplicationSecretAssetName - Name of the asset containing the Application Secret ID - Secure String (Password of the credential is being used).
+<br/>in_strApplicationIDAssetName- Name of the asset containing the Application ID.
+<br/>in_strTenantIDAssetName- Name of the asset containing the Tenant ID.
+<br/>in_strEmailAccount - The email address, with which to interact.
+<br/>in_strEmailFolder-  The mail folder, from which the messages are to be retrieved.
+<br/>in_intEmailRetrievalCount- The maximum number of mails that are to be retrieved.
+It is mandatory to provide a mail count.
+<br/>in_strEmailFilter- Query used for filtering the returned emails.
+If the query is not completed, all emails are returned.
+<br/>in_boolMarkEmailAsRead-  If True, the returned messages are marked as read.
+<br/>out_listResultEmail - Returns all emails from the user's inbox.
+This field supports only Office365Message[] variables.
+<br/>in_strOrchestratorFolderPath - Name of the Orchestrator Folder Path

+- Table Content:

     | Command | Description |
     | --- | --- |